-Dr. Rudolph L. Leibel has studied this process.
+Dr Rudolph L. Leibel has studied this process.
 In one of his trials, thin and obese people were underfed while others were overfed.
-Underfeeding led to a slower metabolism, overfeeding led to a higher metabolism, in both cases peoples bodies responded in a way that tended to push weight back to where it started.
+Underfeeding led to a slower metabolism, overfeeding led to a higher metabolism, in both cases, peoples bodies responded in a way that tended to push the weight back to where it started.
 This resulted in researchers proposing that the body has a set weight that is predetermined by our genes.

 But if that is the case, then why are obesity rates today, almost triple what they were in the sixties?

 It is known that excess insulin treatment in patients with diabetes causes weight gain, and inversely, insulin deficiency cause weight loss.
 And what types of food produce the most insulin?
 Highly refined and rapidly digestible carbohydrates.
 Chips, biscuits, cakes, soft drinks, white bread, sugary breakfast cereals, all of these are prime examples of insulin-producing carbohydrates.
 The change in diet over the last half century towards these kinds of foods has led to the increase in insulin levels, putting fat cells into storage mode and resulting in an obese population.

 One study which shows just how much of an impact these kinds of food have on body weight has recently been undertaken.
 Harvard professor Dr David Ludwig examined overweight and obese individuals who had lost 10-15 percent of their body weight.
 Their diets ranged from low-fat diets to low carbohydrate diets.
 Dr Ludwig found that despite consuming the exact same number of calories, the subjects on the low carbohydrate diet burned around 325 calories more per day, than those on the low-fat diet.